TIBCOSoftware/TIBCO-Messaging/eftl/samples/dotnet/readme.txt

       Basic subscriber program that demonstrates the use of subscribing to eFTL messages.

+ StopSubscriber

+      Basic subscriber program that demonstrates the use of stopping and starting a subscription.

  SharedDurable

       Basic subscriber program that demonstrates the use of